ViharDevalla/minikube-training/README.md

 This is the entrypoint to the entire project.

+**If you want to serve the Ingress on a specific host name:**
+1. Uncomment the last line in `ingress.yaml` and change the host name to the appropriate name
+2. Manually add the hostname and IP (`minikube ip` in case of local deploy) to the /etc/hosts file

-P.S. `delete_deploy.sh` has also been created to delete the Deployment, Service and Ingress services.
+*P.S. `delete_deploy.sh` has also been created to delete the Deployment, Service and Ingress services.*